macieklamberski/frontkit/README.md

 # Frontkit

 Frontkit is a scaffolding for web projects.
-It consists of directories structure, base files and Gulp workflow which supports modern web tools like CSS preprocessors, file minificators, image optimizers.
-Built HTML, CSS and JS files are prettified and fully editable so clients can work directly with them if they wish.
+It consists of directories structure, base files and Gulp workflow which supports modern web tools like Browserify, CSS preprocessors, file minificators, image optimizers.

 ## Structure